Roca–Runciman Treaty

 The treaty had strong political repercussions in Argentina later triggering a conflict from the denunciations of Senator Lisandro de la Torre.

-From the treaty, Britain received more benefits.
+From the treaty, Britain's exporters received more benefits than Argentinian exporters.
 For only the promise of purchasing Argentine beef at the reduced levels of the Depression era, Argentina agreed to reduce tariffs on almost 350 British goods to the rates of 1930 and to refrain from imposing duties on main imports such as coal, as already mentioned.